1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 • the question is one which the arbitral tribunal was asked to decide; and

 • on the basis of the findings of the fact in the award, the arbitral tribunal’s decision on the question was “obviously wrong” or the question is one of general importance and the decision of the tribunal is “at least open to serious doubt”.
-121 Section 6(4) of Schedule 2 of the Arbitration Ordinance.

 9.2.2 Leave of the Court of First Instance or the Court of Appeal is required for any further appeal.
 This leave will only be granted if the court is satisfied that the question is one of general importance or that the question should be considered for special reasons.
-122 Arbitration Ordinance, schedule 2, S 6(6)

 10. RECOGNITION AND ENFORCEMENT OF AWARDS

-10.1 Recognition and enforcement of awards
+10.1 Recognition and enforcement of foreign awards

-10.1.2 Evidence required to enforce an award: Under the Arbitration Ordinance, a party seeking to enforce an arbitration award, whether made in Hong Kong or outside of Hong Kong, must produce the following:
+10.1.2 Evidence required to enforce an award: under the Arbitration Ordinance, a party seeking to enforce an arbitration award, whether made in Hong Kong or outside of Hong Kong, must produce the following:

 • a duly authenticated original award or duly certified copy of the award;